-The term ‘drug and substance use’ covers the huge range of substances people take to make themselves feel better.
-Substances range from illegal drugs such as heroine and cocaine, to over-the-counter medicines and household substances, such as glue.
+The term ‘drug and substance misuse’ covers the huge range of substances people take to make themselves feel better.
+Substances range from illegal substances, to over-the-counter medicines and household substances, such as glue.
 All these substances give the person using them some sort of positive outcome – feeling ‘high’ or a reduction in physical or emotional pain.
-Although the aim of taking these substances at the outset is for positive benefit, these effects don’t last long.
-To achieve the same effect, more and more of the substance needs to be taken each time to get a ‘fix’.
-This is how addiction to substances can occur.
+These effects don’t last long.
+To achieve the same effect, more and more of the substance needs to be taken each time.

-Addiction or dependence on a substance is said to be present if you fail to go without the substance for a significant amount of time, for example, a day, and can’t stop thinking about taking it.
-If you suddenly stop taking a substance, you may experience withdrawal symptoms, e.g. headaches, shaking, and nausea.
+Dependence on a substance is said to be present if you fail to go without the substance for a significant amount of time, for example, a day, and can’t stop thinking about taking it.
+If you suddenly stop, you may experience withdrawal symptoms, e.g. headaches, shaking, and nausea.

 Effects of drugs and substance use

-There are a number of negative outcomes that may result from drug addiction including: financial difficulties; job loss; break up of family relationships; loss of friends; homelessness; and depression/anxiety due to social isolation.
+There are a number of negative outcomes that may result from substance misuse including: financial difficulties; job loss; break up of family relationships; loss of friends; homelessness; and depression/anxiety due to social isolation.

 Why people use drugs or other substances

 People take substances for the following reasons: for fun – to enjoy feeling ‘high’; to relax; for curiosity; to relieve physical pain or help with medical problems; to numb emotional pain; to deal with symptoms of mental health, e.g. depression, anxiety, psychosis (e.g. hearing voices); to forget about problems; or because of peer-pressure.
-All of these reasons could potentially result in becoming addicted to the substance.
+All of these reasons could potentially result in a person becoming dependent on a substance.

-There is a theory called the ‘gateway theory’ that suggests experimenting with cannabis – a drug that is easily assessible – leads to the use of more dangerous drugs.
-It is believed that drug-dealers encourage their customers to experiment with other, more expensive and dangerous, drugs.
-However, this theory is strongly debated and is not true for most cannabis users who stop of their own accord.
+There is a theory called the ‘gateway theory’ that suggests experimenting with easily assessible drugs – leads to the use of more dangerous drugs.
+However, this theory is strongly debated.

 Talk to friends or family: Many people, hide their substance use from their partner, family or friends due to shame and fear of their reaction.
-However, if you feel your substance use is out of control it is important to speak to someone.
+However, if you feel things are out of control it is important to speak to someone.
 It can be difficult to admit you have a problem, but doing just that can be the start of you feeling less isolated.
 Once a friend or family members knows there is a problem, they can support you through the difficult process of stopping.
 People may respond negatively, but this is usually them feeling guilty for not noticing the problem or fear of not knowing what to do to help.
-If you have nobody to talk to, you can call a free and confidential helpline, such as Talk to Frank – 0800 77 66 00 or Know the Score – 0800 587 587 9.
+If you have nobody to talk to, you can call a free and confidential helpline (see below).

 Further information about drugs and substance use